The Thin Red Line (1998 film): Casting

 Edward Norton flew out to Austin and met Malick, who had been impressed by the actor's screen test for Primal Fear.
 Matthew McConaughey reportedly took a day off filming A Time to Kill to see Malick.
-Others followed, including William Baldwin, Edward Burns, Josh Hartnett, Philip Seymour Hoffman, Stephen Dorff, and Leonardo DiCaprio; the last of these flew up from the Mexico set of Romeo + Juliet to meet Malick at the American Airlines lounge in the Austin airport.
+Others followed, including William Baldwin, Edward Burns, Josh Hartnett, Crispin Glover, Philip Seymour Hoffman, Stephen Dorff, and Leonardo DiCaprio; the last of these flew up from the Mexico set of Romeo + Juliet to meet Malick at the American Airlines lounge in the Austin airport.
 Before the casting was finalized, Nicolas Cage had lunch with Malick in Hollywood in February 1996.
 Malick went off to scout locations and tried calling Cage that summer only to find out that his phone number had been disconnected.
 Tom Sizemore, however, was offered a more substantial role in Saving Private Ryan and, when he could not contact Malick for several days, decided to do Steven Spielberg's film instead.
 Actors Bill Pullman, Mickey Rourke, and Lukas Haas filmed scenes for the movie but were cut from the final film due to time constraints.
 Publicity stills of Pullman (as Sgt.
 MacTae, in a scene opposite Brody and Chaplin) can be seen online, Haas is pictured in the booklet of the CD soundtrack, and one of Rourke's scenes was restored for the Criterion Blu-Ray/DVD release of the film.
 Malick wrote a part specifically for Oldman, but the character was eventually scrapped before production began due to too many characters being in the film.
 He was later thanked in the credits along with Lukas, Viggo Mortensen, Sheen, Rourke, Pullman and Jason Patric.